nestauk/asf_mission_data/docs/running-pipelines.md

 - `pipeline` - must match a key in `pipelines.yaml`
 - `stage` - one of `all`, `bronze`, `silver`, `gold`

+Triggering this workflow doesn't run it immediately.
+It targets the `prod` GitHub Environment, which requires approval from a designated reviewer before the job proceeds.
+You'll see it sitting in "Waiting" status in the Actions run until someone approves it.

 Data written to the prod bucket is picked up automatically.
 Infrastructure scans the bucket hourly and runs `CREATE OR REPLACE` on the corresponding DuckLake tables.
 Those tables are connected to Superset via DuckDB, and changes should appear there after 10 minutes.

 ## Advanced: Running in AWS from the terminal